We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Celibacy is a vow to remain abstinent over an extended period of time.
 For some, this may mean their entire life.

 With both celibacy and abstinence, it’s ultimately up to the individual to determine what is and isn’t included in their lifestyle and what sexual activities they are or aren’t comfortable limiting.

-In some cases, these limitations may be pre-determined by your religious or cultural practices.
+In some cases, these limitations may be predetermined by religious or cultural practices.

 Chastity and celibacy are usually intertwined, especially if you’re taking a vow of celibacy for religious or cultural reasons.

-People who are chaste make the conscious decision to control their thoughts, as well as their actions, as a way to signal purity or virtue.
+People who are chaste make the conscious decision to control their thoughts and actions as a way to signal purity or virtue.